nagasudhirpulla/taming_python/blog/skills/logging.md

 The following steps are involved in the above program
 * Create a logger object with a name using `getLogger` function
-* Create a log handler that emits logs into console
+* Create a log handler that emits logs into console. `logging.StreamHandler` emits logs into console
 * Create a formatter object to specify the log format and and assign it to the log handler
 * Add the log handler to the logger object
 * User logger object to generate logs